 The poppies from the Tower of London have gone.
-They have been picked and the ceramic blooms are now on the way to their owners.
+They have been picked out and the ceramic blooms are now on the way to their owners.

 However, there was huge demand from the public to extend the display.
 Key parts of the Blood Swept Lands and Seas of Red will now tour the country until 2018.
-With the backing of the Prime Minister, David Cameron, the Willow and the Wave will remain as part of the monument.
+With the backing of the Prime Minister, David Cameron, the Willow and the Wave remain part of the monument.